nodejs/single-executable/docs/virtual-file-system-requirements.md

 files.
 Other than that, all the bundled files would be readable and none will be writable.

-## Optional data compression

-As an application grows, bundling all the source code, dependencies and static assets into a single file without compression would quickly reach the maximum segment / file (depending on the embedding approach) size limit imposed by the single executable file format / OS.
-A solution to this problem would be to minify the JS source files but that might not be enough for other kinds of files, so supporting data compression seems to be a better solution.

 ## Preserve file-hierarchy information

 A filesystem is incomplete without this because there's no way for the